 Charles H. Rivkin, Chairman & Chief Executive Officer

 Charles H. Rivkin is Chairman and CEO of the Motion Picture Association (MPA).
 He leads the MPA’s global mission to advance and support the film, television, and streaming content industry.
-The MPA’s members currently include; Disney, Netflix, Paramount, Sony, Universal, and Warner Bros.
+The MPA’s members currently include: Disney, Netflix, Paramount, Sony, Universal, and Warner Bros.
 Drawing on almost 30 years of experience as a media executive and …

 The Motion Picture Producers and Distributors of America (MPPDA) is founded and led by William Hays.
-A regulatory system, known as the Hays code, is developed to ensure the absence of “offensive material” and prevent government interference in filmmaking.
+A regulatory system, known as the Hays Code, is developed to ensure the absence of “offensive material” and prevent government interference in filmmaking.

-The MPA establishes the Film Security Office to work closely with law enforcement officials and stem the growing threat of film piracy, which was estimated to cost the industry more than $100 million a year at the time.
+The MPAA establishes the Film Security Office to work closely with law enforcement officials and stem the growing threat of film piracy, which was estimated to cost the industry more than $100 million a year at the time.

-Under CEO Charles Rivkin, the MPA is championing the growing diversity of filmmakers, safeguarding intellectual property rights, advancing technological innovation, and supporting trade policies that can further expand the global film and TV marketplace.
+Under Chairman and CEO Charles Rivkin, the MPA is championing the growing diversity of filmmakers, safeguarding intellectual property rights, advancing technological innovation, and supporting trade policies that can further expand the global film and TV marketplace.